 A HMP for LW S1A-S6A has been prepared to identify the monitoring and management measures for Aboriginal and historical heritage items within the Extraction Plan Study Area that are required to be implemented to demonstrate that the relevant performance measures are achieved.
 The HMP focused on Aboriginal and historical heritage items listed on heritage databases, and Aboriginal and historical heritage items identified in the Study Area during site investigations.

-TAH-HSEC-00360 Number: Status: Released Effective: Wednesday, January 18, 2023
+Number: TAH-HSEC-00360 Status: Released Effective: Friday, February 7, 2025 Page 103 of 147 6.0